flutter/website/src/docs/development/ui/animations/index.md

 description: How to perform animations in Flutter
 ---

 Well-designed animations makes a UI feel more intuitive, contribute to the slick look and feel of a polished app, and improve the user experience.
 Flutter's animation support makes it easy to implement a variety of animation types.
 Many widgets, especially [Material widgets][], come with the standard motion effects defined in their design spec, but it's also possible to customize these effects.

 The following resources are a good place to start learning the Flutter animation framework.
 Each of these documents shows, step by step, how to write animation code.

 {% comment %}
 More documentation is in the works on how to implement common design patterns, such as shared element transitions, and physics-based animations.
-If you have a specific request, please
+If you have a specific request,
 [file an issue]({{site.github}}/flutter/website/issues).
 {% endcomment -%}